English

 This class serves as an introduction to High School English Language Arts.
 Students will expand their grammar lexicon, strengthen their writing skills, and apply critical thinking and analysis strategies to literature.
 The aim of the course is to help students grow as confident, clear, and effective communicators and to inspire them to appreciate various types of literature.
 This class is the perfect foundation for any subsequent English class at Cornerstone and beyond.

-Students must be 12 years old by first class; no prerequisites
+Prerequisites Students must be 12 years old by first class;

 - Sentence Diagramming, Beginning and Level 1